TritonDataCenter/rfd/rfd/0071/README.md

 ### Client-side Encryption Description

 Encryption used in object stores with an HTTP API such as Swift, S3, and Manta typically fall under one of two types of implementations: client-side and server-side.
 Client-side encryption performs all of the encryption and decryption operations entirely in the client SDK with no encryption-specific operations being executed on the object store server.
-This implies that key management is entirely handled by the client.ciphertext Server-side encryption typically handles key management, encryption and decryption entirely using the object store's server logic on behalf of the client.
+This implies that key management is entirely handled by the client.
+Server-side encryption typically handles key management, encryption and decryption entirely using the object store's server logic on behalf of the client.
 This RFD will be focused solely on client-side encryption.

 Conceptually, client-side encryption's primary use case is when you do not trust the provider of your object-store.
 Security is ensured because the client has full control over encryption algorithms, keys and authentication.
-When server-side encryption is not available on an object store, client-side encryption can be used to provide similar functionality to server-side encryption by relaxing requirements such as ciphertext authentication and thereby supporting random reads from streamable ciphers.
+Additionally, when server-side encryption is not available on an object store, client-side encryption can be used to provide similar functionality to server-side encryption provided that the user is willing to relax requirements such as authentication.
 This can make sense when the provider of the object-store is not viewed as a potential adversary and is a trusted party.

 From a design perspective the implementation of client-side encryption in Manta loosely resembles the Java S3 SDK implementation.
 Like the S3 implementation, we use the JVM's support for encryption facilities to do encryption, we support fully client-managed private keys, we support loosening strict checking of ciphertext authentication so we can do more operations (such as HTTP range requests), we support multi-part uploads and encrypting streams.